Do You Get Back Pain When Golfing?

 Use the tips in this video to prevent back pain when golfing, both during and afterwards...

 Learn How To Prevent Back Pain When Golfing

 Golf season is coming here in Missouri, and that means golfers are heading back to the golf course.

 But after a winter of sitting around, a return to activities that you haven't done in awhile can lead to flare ups of old aches & pains.
 This blog will help you to prevent back pain while golfing this year.

 Golf is a rotational sport, but the anatomy of the low back (lumbar spine) is not suited well to twisting.
 Therefore, too much twisting in the low back can leave you at risk for back pain from your golf swing.

-- Turn your lead leg out.
+Turn your leading leg out.
 This will allow you to rotate your pelvis through more on your follow up.

-- Follow through by getting your pelvis to face the direction you want the ball to go, allowing your rearfoot to pivot up onto your toe.
+Follow through with your pelvis facing the direction you want the ball to go, allowing your rearfoot to pivot up onto your toe.

-- You should end up on the outside part of your front foot and the toe of your rearfoot.
+Ending the swing on the outside part of your front foot and the toe of your rearfoot is the final step.

 Want More Useful Tips on How To Keep Your Back Healthy?

 Download our FREE Guide full of self-help tips for back pain that you can start using today!

 Choose one of the options below for the quickest relief...